PlagueHO/CosmosDB/docs/Get-CosmosDbUri.md

 ### -BaseUri

-This is the base URI of the CosmosDB to use.
+This is the base URI of the Cosmos DB to use.
 If not specified it will default to 'documents.azure.com'.

 ```yaml